-Any packet carrying a FATE UNI header and FATE payload shall be distinguished by the use of a new Ethertype value (TBD) placed in the SNAP field.
-Any packet carrying a FATE discovery message shall be distinguished by the use of a second new Ethertype value (TBD) placed in the SNAP field.
+Any packet carrying a FATE UNI header and FATE payload shall be distinguished by the use of a new Ethertype value (0x8884) placed in the SNAP field.
+Any packet carrying a FATE discovery message shall be distinguished by the use of a second Ethertype value (0x884C) placed in the SNAP field.
+Note that the Ethertype 0x884C is also used by the MPOA protocol, however, it is believed that there is no risk of a conflict in the dual use of this Ethertype.